Masari Price Hits $0.0082 on Top Exchanges (MSR)

-Masari (CURRENCY:MSR) traded 13.1% lower against the U.S. dollar during the 24-hour period ending at 0:00 AM Eastern on March 28th.
-In the last week, Masari has traded down 18.2% against the U.S. dollar.
-Masari has a market cap of $95,592.60 and $369.00 worth of Masari was traded on exchanges in the last 24 hours.
-One Masari coin can currently be purchased for $0.0082 or 0.00000124 BTC on cryptocurrency exchanges including SouthXchange, Cryptopia, TradeOgre and Stocks.Exchange.
+Masari (CURRENCY:MSR) traded down 3.1% against the US dollar during the 24-hour period ending at 18:00 PM ET on April 3rd.
+During the last week, Masari has traded 5.6% lower against the US dollar.
+One Masari coin can currently be purchased for $0.0082 or 0.00000121 BTC on exchanges including Cryptopia, TradeOgre, SouthXchange and Stocks.Exchange.
+Masari has a market capitalization of $95,168.36 and $442.00 worth of Masari was traded on exchanges in the last 24 hours.

 - Fantomcoin (FCN) traded flat against the dollar and now trades at $0.20 or 0.00003200 BTC.